peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Instances of CBORObject should not be compared for equality using the "==" operator; it's possible to create two CBOR objects with the same value but not the same reference.
 (The "==" operator might only check if each side of the operator is the same instance.)

- This class's natural ordering (under the CompareTo method) is not consistent with the Equals method.
-This means that two values that compare as equal under the CompareTo method might not be equal under the Equals method.
-This is important to consider especially if an application wants to compare numbers.
-(Several CBOR tags support numbers of different formats, such as arbitrary-precision integers, rational numbers, and arbitrary-precision decimal numbers.)
+ This class's natural ordering (under the CompareTo method) is consistent with the Equals method, meaning that two values that compare as equal under the CompareTo method are also equal under the Equals method; this is a change in version 4.0.
+Two otherwise equal objects with different tags are not treated as equal by both CompareTo and Equals.

- Another consideration is that two values that are otherwise equal may have different tags.
 To strip the tags from a CBOR object before comparing, use the  `Untag`  method.

- To compare two numbers, the CompareToIgnoreTags or CompareTo method should be used.
-Which method to use depends on whether two equal values should still be considered equal if they have different tags.

- Although this class is inconsistent with the Equals method, it is safe to use CBORObject instances as hash keys as long as all of the keys are untagged text strings (which means GetTags returns an empty array and the Type property, or "getType()" in Java, returns TextString).
-This is because the natural ordering of these instances is consistent with the Equals method.

  <b>Thread Safety:</b>